This article is part of the Psychology section.

 Dolphins don’t need a job to pay the bills so it is unlikely that many would choose to be in an Aquapark rather than out in the open ocean.
 We, however, need to be able to pay the bills ……… so we need to be able to do both “art” and “business”, even though we infinitely prefer the artistic option.

 Think again about the difference between dolphins swimming and leaping in the open ocean and the same dolphins performing tricks in a Waterpark.
 In the open ocean, their activity is beautiful and spectacular but their only reward is their pleasure.
-Any public who have the luck to see them are just privileged spectators, observing the dolphins natural behaviour.
-This is Nature in its purest form, which corresponds exactly to Art in its purest form.
-This corresponds to those wonderful times when we play the music we love with the people we love to play with, and we don’t even really care if there is an audience or not.
+Any public who have the luck to see them are just privileged spectators, observing the dolphins’ natural behaviour.
+This is nature in its purest form, which corresponds exactly to art in its purest form.
+This is the equivalent of those wonderful times when we play music that we love with people we love to play with, and we don’t even really care if there is an audience or not.
 Here there is no need or desire for acting.

 Think now about circus animals: some are well treated but many are not.
 All depend for their daily bread on their performances that long ago lost all natural motivation.
 This situation is the equivalent of a musician doing an unpleasant (musical) job in order to pay the bills.
 Considerable acting may be necessary here in performance: to stifle yawns and avoid audible or visible displays of lack of interest !